danmed/TasmoBackupV1/README.md

 * Remove devices
 * Download individual backups
 * No duplicates (based on IP, and MAC)

+# WLED
+Backups of wled are done via downloading the cfg.json and presets.json and putting them in a zip file. the limited mqtt support in wled means there is no way to automatically scan, so only ip scanning is supported

 # Install via Hass.io aka HomeAssistant Supervisor
 Go into home assisant, then the supervisor